PieroJurupe/FlappyLogic/README.md

 ![videogame](https://github.com/user-attachments/assets/166427a8-66cf-41e3-8e9e-d716a3203f3c)
 # ![aaaa](https://github.com/user-attachments/assets/c2fe82bc-5f1f-4837-8367-944b5a5e4f60) FlappyLogic
-> A simple telephone game to understand infinite games and how to solve it with programming logic.
+> A simple mobile game to understand infinite games and how to solve it with programming logic.
 > Divided into packages and nodes for better understanding taking advantage of the GDscript programming model
 # 🏛 Architecture
 Node-based architecture (Godot)